A

 Introduction

 Building a Public Key Infrastructure (PKI) from scratch involves many manual steps - provisioning servers, configuring Active Directory, installing Certificate Services, and managing the certificate signing workflow between CAs.
-This post walks through how we fully automated a two-tier PKI deployment on AWS using Terraform and Ansible.
+This post walks through how I fully automated a two-tier PKI deployment on AWS using Terraform and Ansible.

 Architecture Overview

-Our infrastructure consists of three Windows Server 2019 instances:
+My infrastructure consists of three Windows Server 2019 instances:

 • DC01 - Active Directory Domain Controller